Music

 Label: Cash Money

-While Drake has been in his fair share of conflicts with other rappers—Common, Pusha T, Kendrick Lamar—no beef has been bigger than his battle with Meek Mill.
-The situation was a real threat to Drake's career, with Meek calling him out for using a ghostwriter.
+Drake’s situation with Meek was a real threat, with the Philly rapper calling him out for using a ghostwriter.
 Initially it was unclear how Drake would respond, but when he did, it was with a heavy punch.
 "Charged Up" arrived first, but "Back to Back" was the knockout.

 Drake brings out a full-blown arsenal in the first verse, with stinging punchlines and a devastating flow that helped turn the diss song into a full blow hit.
 Like, he really rapped "This ain't what she meant when she told you to open up more" on a song that was nominated for a Grammy. —Zach Frydenlund